chaoss/augur/docs/source/getting-started/installation.rst

 .. note::
   There are 3 main issues new developers encounter when first installing Augur:

-  1. The absence of a `gcc` or `fortran` compiler, required by numpy and nltk python libraries.
+  1. The absence of a `GCC` or `Fortran` compiler, required by NumPy and NLTK Python libraries.
 Look up how to install these compilers for your local operating system.
 Many times they simply need to be updated to a more current version.

   2. Conflicting versions of Python: The fix is platform specific.
-On Mac OS X, more often than not multiple versions of python have been installed by the OS, brew, Anaconda, or a combination of both.
+On Mac OS X, more often than not multiple versions of Python have been installed by the OS, brew, Anaconda, or a combination of both.
 The result is some python commands are drawn from different paths because of how they are linked in `/usr/local/bin`

-  3. Multiple, or conflicting versions of postgresql, sometimes due to the absence of a functional `psql` function at the command line.
+  3. Multiple, or conflicting versions of PostgreSQL, sometimes due to the absence of a functional `psql` function at the command line.

 macOS Errata